Media Based Biography of Lena Zavaroni

 Comment

-One would think it would still be her mother and father, but if that's the case did her managers ask for permission to put Lena on a diet?
+One would assume it was still her mother and father, but if that’s the case, did her managers seek permission before placing Lena on a diet?

 The Free Library